mxyzpt1k/advent-of-code/README.md

 The initial library (aoc.el) was developed while warming up with the puzzles from 2015.

+## Day 8: Haunted Wasteland

+A little math helped solve part 2.

+## Day 7: Camel Cards

+Sorting card hands for an elvish (elfish?) game.
+Had to knock off early to get some sleep for an early meeting.
+Although, slowing down might have helped me finish faster.

 ## Day 6: Wait For It

 Wow.
 What a difference.
 This one was simple compared to previous days.